 |Zenit-412||2000||Automatic input of film ISO|

 These all models of Zenits are modification of the same camera during 50 years without changing the basic principles.
 For 50 years cloth focal-plane cloth-curtain shutter with poor set of speeds remained the same.

-Of course, there were technological improvements: adding lightmeter, automatic apperture, improving the focusing screen, TTL-lightmeter.
+Of course, there were technological improvements: adding lightmeter, automatic aperture, improving the focusing screen, TTL-lightmeter.
 But these improvements was not enough to win the market.

 The first and the last.
 At the left: one of the first model Zenit-С (1955).
 At the right: one of the last model Zenit-412LS (2000).
 Plastic exchange metal, but there are no any changes in the principle of work with the same old cloth shutter and poor set of speeds.

 ZMZ stop production of Zenit cameras in 2005.
 Today, with the expansion of digital cameras, Zenits, together with other film cameras lost their significance and pushed out to the periphery of amateur footage.
 But even now there are many enthusiasts, fans of film cameras, which continue to shoot on Zenits and get very good shots.
 Because quantity of such enthusiasts is much smaller than the existing cameras the mass Zenit models cost very low prices at the secondary market.

 Fast lenses from Zenits have more value - they have greater demand because they can be used on digital SLR cameras trough adapter, and give good pictures.